evschneider-hmi/ps-html5auditor/README.md

 	- `npm run build` to build app-V2
 	- `npm run preview` to preview the app-V2 build

+### Testing & quality checks
+- `npm run test:e2e` launches the Playwright suite in headed Chromium against the local dev server.
+Evidence screenshots and network logs are written to `evidence/` for documentation.
+- `npm run build` (above) exercises the TypeScript project references and Vite production build.
+Run this before committing to ensure the generated bundle is healthy.
+- Tests expect port `4173` to be available; stop any conflicting dev servers first.

 ## Key Checks (Abbreviated)
 * Packaging / primary HTML detection
 * Missing vs orphaned assets